 This week, the Forest Preserves of Cook County is celebrating the 50th anniversary of Earth Day!
 Serving as a reminder for people to be good stewards of our planet since 1970, Earth Day’s milestone anniversary got us thinking back to where the Forest Preserves was 50 years ago—and what we’ve done to meet our environmental mission in the decades since.

 In 1970, the Forest Preserves was managing about 60,000 acres of land (it’s nearly 70,000 acres today, and our Next Century Conservation Plan sets a goal of acquiring an additional 20,000).
 By the first Earth Day, numerous dedicated volunteers were already working hard to improve Cook County’s natural habitats.
 Over the years, the conservation world has steadily learned more and more about how to best manage the land.

 What was once an activity performed by a few dedicated scientists and a handful of volunteers has grown into a field of learning, with universities offering courses and even degrees in ecological land management.
 Today, the Forest Preserves has scientifically informed land management plans, and dedicates more time and attention to returning our natural lands to health than ever before.
-Volunteer stewardship continues as a major component of that work—and it’s expanded too, with new programs where people can partner with us on everything from watching our trails to acting as citizen scientists.
+Volunteer stewardship continues as a major component of that work—and it’s expanded too, with new programs where people can partner with us on everything from watching our trails to acting as community scientists.